SupportBee/nightfury/README.md

 ### Tags

 Identities can be tagged and have multiple tags
-You can ask for stats for identities with certain tags over a particular time range (if asking for metrics that are series)
+You can ask for stats for identities with certain tags over a particular time range (if the metric is a series)

 ## Usage